chrisbag/google-events-dummy/README.md

 Events have the following fields:

-- id: Unique identifier for the event.
+- id: Unique identifier for the event - number
-- description: Description of the event.
+- description: Description of the event - text | null
-- startAt: Start date and time of the event.
+- startAt: Start date and time of the event - text
-- endAt: End date and time of the event.
+- endAt: End date and time of the event - text
-- isDone: Indicates whether the event is completed or not.
+- isDone: Indicates whether the event is completed or not - boolean